With hundreds of regional center investments, which will lead to a Green Card and financial success?

 We at EB5 Diligence fully agree with this statement.
-It is the reason why we exist: to give potential investors all the information and due diligence they need about any and all regional center projects they are considering.
+It is the reason why we exist: to give potential investors all the information and independent EB-5 due diligence they need for any and all regional center projects they are considering.

 EB-5 regional center history